Grades 9-12 Varsity

 LifeSmarts, a consumer education competition that challenges teens in grades 9-12 about personal finance, health and safety, the environment, technology, and consumer rights and responsibilities, is a program of the National Consumers League.

-Teens from across the state first competed online for a chance to go to the in-person state finals held in February in Jefferson City.
-State varsity champions will compete at the national LifeSmarts competition to be held in Denver, Colo., from April 9-12, 2016.
+Teens from across the state first competed online for a chance to go to the in-person state finals held in December in Jefferson City.
+State varsity champions will compete at the national LifeSmarts competition.

 The National Consumers League, founded in 1899, is America’s pioneer consumer organization.
 NCL’s mission is to protect and promote social and economic justice for consumers and workers in the United States and abroad.
 NCL is a private, nonprofit membership organization.
 For more information about NCL, visit www.nclnet.org, send an e-mail message to email@example.com, or call the National Consumers League’s communications department at (202) 835-3323.